 F) DISCLOSURE AS PER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND

 The Company has always shown concerns to each and every employee working in theorganization. zero toleranceIt hastowards sexual harassment at workplace and has anInternal Complaints Committee to consider and redress of sexual harassment.
 The Companycomplaints has also adopted a policy on Prevention Prohibition and Redressal of SexualHarassment in line with the provisions of Sexual at Workplace Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013 and med thereunder with theobjective of the rules fra providing safe working environment for the benefit of theemployees.
 During the calendar the year Company2020has not received any complaints onsexual harassment.

 G) PARTICULARS OF LOANS GIVEN INVESTMENT MADE GUARANTEES GIVEN AND SECURITY PROVIDED

 Pursuant to the provisions of Section 134(3)(g) of the Companies Act 2013 particularsaranteesof loans investmentsgu and securities given under Section 186 of the CompaniesAct 2013 are given in the notes to thes forming part of this Annual report. financialstatement

 H) PARTICULARS OF REMUNERATION

-Disclosures pertaining to remuneration and other details as required under Section197(12) ompanies Act 2013 read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 as amended rovided inAnnexure-IX are pto this report.
+Disclosures pertaining to remuneration and other details as required under Section197(12) ompanies Act 2013 read with Rule 5(1) of the C of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 as amended rovided inAnnexure-IX are pto this report.